-You must take your leave in one go.
-A week is the same number of days that you normally work in a week - for example, a week is 2 days if you only work on Mondays and Tuesdays.
+Paternity leave can be taken in two separate one week blocks.
+A week is the same number of days that you are contracted to work in a week - for example, a week is 2 days if you only work on Mondays and Tuesdays.

 Paternity leave may also be initially delayed, and commence automatically, upon the discharge from hospital following extended post-natal treatment of the employees' partner or child.
 Leave cannot start before the birth.
-It must end within 56 days of the birth (or due date if the baby is early).
+It must end within 52 weeks of the birth (or due date if the baby is early).

 You must give your Sonic Healthcare UK 28 days' notice if you want to change your start date.

-In such circumstances, Sonic Healthcare UK will not require notice of commencement of paternity leave referred to above.
-However, the employee should notify their manager as soon as is reasonably practicable that:
+However, this may not always be possible, and as such the employee should notify their manager as soon as is reasonably practicable that:

-- they are absent wholly or partly because of childbirth - their partner has given birth - they wish to delay leave due to their partner's/child's extended hospital stay.
+- They are absent wholly or partly because of childbirth - Their partner has given birth - They wish to delay leave due to their partner's/child's extended hospital stay.